gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-latest-specification.md

 - `module`: The name of the module.
 A string
 - `version`: The version of the module.
 A string

+There are a number of constraints when using the `available-at` feature:

+- the module referenced by the `available-at` must be published in the same repository as the including module
+- the module referenced by the `available-at` must exist before the including module is first resolved.
+This means that if different builds produce the including module and the included modules, then before a consumer starts using the including module all other modules must be published.
+- the module referenced by the `available-at` must not be changing (typically mustn't be a `SNAPSHOT`)

+The attributes of the variant which has an `available-at` must match exactly the attributes of one variant in the included module.

 ### `dependencies` value

 This value, nested in `variants`, must contain an array with zero or more elements.
 Each element must be an object with the following values: